 “How to Win Friends and Influence People has the potential to turn around your relationships and improve your dealings with all of the people in your life.”

-A justifiably bold statement, but it’s worth keeping in mind that the book is aimed primarily at business relationships (when you have something to sell or promote), and less-so at personal relationships, where you expect people to see both your ups and your downs.
+A bold statement, but it’s worth keeping in mind that the book is aimed primarily at business relationships (when you have something to sell or promote), rather than personal relationships, where you expect people to see both your ups and your downs.

-Here are a few quotes from throughout the book that will give you a taste of what’s included.
+Here are a few quotes from throughout to give a taste of what’s included.

 “Benjamin Franklin, tactless in his youth, became so diplomatic, so adroit at handling people, that he was made American Ambassador to France.
 The secret of his success?
 ‘I will speak ill of no man,’ he said, ‘…and speak all the good I know of everybody.'”